navikt/azure-function-avviksskjema/README.md

 ## Requirements

 You will need to supply environment variables in a file called `local.settings.json` in the project root.
-Copy this and fill in the blanks:
+Copy this and fill in the blanks, using information supplied by a Salesforce admin:

 ```
 {